Through this rotation we will be able to:

 Be mindful as you read that you do not need to make notes but you need to pay attention to details that will support you to complete the assignment.

-- Knowing about the Holocaust in the Second World War, explain why the term “Forest Holocaust” has been used.
+- Knowing about the Holocaust in the Second World War, explain why the term “Forest Holocaust” has been used. **If you do not know what the Holocaust is please look it up before answering.

 - Does this article leave you with a feeling of “hope” about our future?
 Explain your answer and use points to back it up.
 It should be a well constructed paragraph (5-10 sentences).